Dr. Georg Brenneis

 06/2006: Undergraduate travel stipend, German National Academic Foundation (animal collection trip to Roscoff)

 2005-2007: Undergraduate student scholarship, German National Academic Foundation

-Brenneis G, Schwentner M, Beltz BS (in preparation): "The gene cascade underlying neurogenesis in the parthenogenetic crayfish Procambarus virginalis."
+Brenneis G, Schwentner M, Giribit G, Beltz BS (2021): "Insights into the genetic regulatory network underlying neurogenesis in the parthenogenetic marbled crayfish Procambarus virginalis."
+Developmental Neurobiology.
+Open Access

-Ballesteros JA, Setton EVW, Santibánez López, CE, Arango CP, Brenneis G, Brix S, Cano-Sánchez E, Dandouch M, Dilly GF, Eleaume MP, Gainett G, Gallut C, McAtee S, McIntyre L, Moran AL, Moran R, López-González PJ, Scholtz G, Williamson C, Woods HA, Wheeler WC, Sharma PP (in press): "Phylogenomic resolution of sea spider diversification through integration of multiple data classes."
-Molecular Biology and Evolution.Advance access
+Ballesteros JA, Setton EVW, Santibánez López, CE, Arango CP, Brenneis G, Brix S, Cano-Sánchez E, Dandouch M, Dilly GF, Eleaume MP, Gainett G, Gallut C, McAtee S, McIntyre L, Moran AL, Moran R, López-González PJ, Scholtz G, Williamson C, Woods HA, Wheeler WC, Sharma PP (2021): "Phylogenomic resolution of sea spider diversification through integration of multiple data classes."
+Molecular Biology and Evolution 38: 686-701.
+Open Access

 Brenneis G, Arango CP, Sharma PP, Schwentner M (2020): "The more the merrier: unparalleled sympatric species richness in a sea spider genus (Pycnogonida, Callipallenidae, Pallenella) from Tasmanian waters."
 Invertebrate Systematics 34: 837-870.
 Article on journal website